 Artwork by: Stephan Pabst

 Anamorphosis is a perspective technique in visual arts.
-When seen from the usual point of view, it looks like a distorted image.
+When you see this optical illusion from the usual point of view, it looks like a distorted image.
 But the image will become clear from a specific and unconventional angle.

 Oblique anamorphosis (perspective)